1909sept03java/ambiorix-cruzangeles/Notes/RevatureDay16.md

 -> platform
 -> webpack is used to bundle applications (transpile, minify, aggregate) -> testing w/ jasmine, karma, protractor
--> organized into modules ( not the same as modules in ES6/node.js)
+-> organized into modules and components ( not the same as modules in ES6/node.js) -> Angular CLI -> install w/ npm
+    ng (best command)

+Angular 2,4,5,6,7,8